 Sacred Games 2 REVIEW: Guruji’s Mystery Solved; Gaitonde & Sartaj Get Their Answers!

 The much-awaited Sacred Games 2 is now streaming on Netflix.
 Here's a quick lowdown on what happens in the second season!
-Well, the first episode pretty much starts off from where it ended.
+Well, the first episode pretty much starts from where it ended.
 Trivedi is dead and Ganesh Gaitonde (Nawazuddin Siddiqui) is shown somewhere in the mid of the ocean (Mombasa) in Kenya.
 He is seen trying to escape but the RAW agent Kusum Devi Yadav aka KD Yadav (Amruta Subhash) - the boss lady - tells him that it will take him 188 years to reach Mumbai if he wants to swim and reach.
 Yadav makes Gaitonde run a business in Kenya forcefully.
 Also, Trivedi makes Gaitonde listen to Guruji's (Pankaj Tripathi) speeches.
 Meanwhile, Sartaj continues his work and finds out that Guruji is dead.
 Is he really dead?

 Sartaj Singh (Saif Ali Khan) is rewarded for his near-fatal discoveries from the first season and is made the head of the case.
 Sartaj and Majid gather information to save the country from a nuclear attack.
 Meanwhile, apart from his operation, Sartaj tries to resolve Guruji's mystery and reaches the ashram run by Batya Abelman (Kalki Koechlin), who is Guruji's follower.
 Finally, Gaitonde is shown meeting Guruji in Croatia on Sartaj's father's suggestion and Trivedi's continuous mention - where we also get to see Batya and Malcolm, the latter happens to be another of Guruji's followers.